needle-mirror/com.unity.purchasing/Documentation~/UnityIAPCrossStoreInstallationIssues.md

 #Cross-store installation issues with Android in-app purchase stores

-There are cross-store installation issues when using shared Android bundle identifiers to publish to multiple Android in-app purchase stores (such as Samsung and Google) simultaneously.
+There are cross-store installation issues when using shared Android bundle identifiers to publish to multiple Android in-app purchase stores simultaneously.
 This page describes the results of these conflicts, and how to resolve the issue.

 The cross-store install scenario is one where a user installs an application from one store (store A), and then upgrades the installation with an application from another store (store B).
 The opportunity to upgrade a user's installation belongs to the store hosting the newest application version.
 This scenario can arise when both builds of the application use the same Android bundle identifier and signing key.